-Under Alternative 1, the number of Major Training Exercises, Integrated/Coordinated Training activities, and Civilian Port Defense Activities would fluctuate annually.
-In addition, a portion of Anti-Submarine Warfare Tracking Exercise -Ship unit-level training activities would be conducted using synthetic means (e.g., simulators) or in conjunction with other training exercises.
-Training activities using sonar and other transducers could occur throughout the Study Area.
+Under Alternative 1, the number of major training exercises, integrated/coordinated training activities, and civilian port defense activities would fluctuate annually.
+In addition, a portion of anti-submarine warfare tracking exercise -ship unit-level training activities would be conducted synthetically or in conjunction with other training exercises.
+Training activities using sonar and other transducers could occur throughout the Study Area, although use would generally occur in Navy range complexes and testing ranges, or around inshore locations identified in Chapter 2 (Description of Proposed Action and Alternatives).
+Use of sonars associated with anti-submarine warfare would be greatest in the Jacksonville and Virginia Capes Range Complexes.